jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 ## --remove name path

 Remove an alternative and all of its associated slave links.
-`name`  is a  name in  the  alternatives directory,  and `path`  is an  absolute filename to which `name` could be linked.
+`name` is a name in `/etc/alternatives/`,  and `path` is an absolute filename to which `name` could be linked.
 If `name`  is indeed linked to  `path`, it will  be updated to point  to another appropriate  alternative (and  the  group is  put back  in  automatic mode),  or removed if there is no such alternative left.
 Associated slave links will be updated or removed, correspondingly.
 If the link is not currently pointing  to `path`, no links are changed; only the information about the alternative is removed.

 ## --remove-all name

-Remove all alternatives and all of their associated slave links. name is a name in the alternatives directory.
+Remove all alternatives and all of their associated slave links. name is a name in `/etc/alternatives/`.

-## --all

-Call `--config` on all alternatives.
-It  can be  usefully combined  with `--skip-auto`  to review  and configure  all alternatives which are not configured in automatic mode.
-Broken alternatives are also displayed.
-Thus a simple way to fix all broken alternatives is to call:

-    $ yes '' | update-alternatives --force --all

 ## --auto name